26. Basic agent-based modeling

 class, and we define how it acts when it initializes and when it

-InfectionAgent’s intialization code, we tell it to take arguments for
+intialization code, we tell it to set up state common to all agents

 InfectionModel is based on Mesa’s model class.
 When it initializes,